5 Things Advisors Should Know About Grayscale Bitcoin Trust (GBTC)

 The most important thing to know about GBTC is the disparity between its market price and net asset value (NAV) per share.
 Plenty of investment products, especially those that track commodities, trade at a discount or premium to the value of their underlying assets—but none do it quite like cryptocurrency trusts.

-GBTC and two other products from the asset manager, Grayscale Ethereum Trust (ETHE) and Grayscale Ethereum Classic Trust (ETCG), trade at a large premium to NAV due to relatively high volatility in cryptocurrency prices, the pace of asset flows into these products, and expenses associated with managing the trusts.
+GBTC and two other products from the asset manager, Grayscale Ethereum Trust (ETHE) and Grayscale Ethereum Classic Trust (ETCG), traded at a large premium to NAV throughout 2020 due to relatively high volatility in cryptocurrency prices, the pace of asset flows into these products, and expenses associated with managing the trusts.

 #2 — GBTC’s stated investment objective